Residual checking with sdmTMB

 #> [1] 1000 500

-There are obviously too few zeros in the data simulated from the Poisson model.
+There are obviously too few zeros in the data simulated from the Poisson model but the NB2 model seems reasonable.

 Plot DHARMa residuals:

-We could also do that manually, which lets us use other DHARMa tools:
+We could also return the DHARMa object, which lets us use other DHARMa tools:

 plot(r_pois)